Current Offerings -- Greek Coins (Page 2 of 3)

 Diameter:

-31 mm diameter (about the diameter of a US $.50)
+30-32 mm diameter (almost the diameter of a US $.50)

 Condition:

-Very Fine, Lightly toned, slightly bent, Banker's Mark on Rev
+Fine, Lightly toned, chip on edge

 (Double click for enlarged photo)